paulgb/paulbutler.org/content/posts/2021/ranked-choice-voting-for-data-scientists/index.md

 ## **Tabulation records**

-In instant-runoff voting, the winner is determined by a process in which the candidate(s) with the least votes are eliminated and their ballots redistributed to the top-ranked remaining candidate.
+In instant-runoff voting, the winner is determined by a series of rounds in which the candidate(s) with the least votes are eliminated and their ballots redistributed to the top-ranked remaining candidate.
 Each iteration of this process is called a **round**.
 The tabulation is the count of each candidate's votes at each round.

 Some form of tabulation record is always made public, although often it's in a PDF file rather than as nice structured data.